learnbin.net nav logo

 Mixing and Thermodynamics

 Mixtures are systems that contain two or more different chemical species.
-Binary mixtures are consisting of two different species (PS and Polybutadiene).
+Binary mixtures consist of two different species (PS and Polybutadiene).
 And ternary mixtures are consisting of three different chemical species (PS and Polybutadiene in toluene)

 ΔG < 0